 Other pertinent features of rashes include their configuration (i.e., annular or target), the arrangement of their lesions, and their distribution (i.e., central or peripheral).

 For further discussion, see Chaps.
 70, 72, and 147.

 This chapter reviews rashes that reflect systemic disease, but it does not include localized skin eruptions (i.e., cellulitis, impetigo) that may also be associated with fever (Chap.
 156).
-The chapter is not intended to be all-inclusive, but it covers the most important and most common diseases associated with fever and ...
+The chapter is not intended to be all-inclusive, but it covers the most important and most common diseases associated ...